Ouranosinc/xclim/docs/sdba.rst

 Units of `window` are the sampling frequency of the main grouping dimension (usually `time`).
 For more complex grouping, one can pass an instance of :py:class:`xclim.sdba.base.Grouper` directly.
 For example, if one wants to compute the factors for each day of the year but across all realizations of an ensemble : ``group = Grouper("time.dayofyear", add_dims=['realization'])``.
-In a conventionnal empirical quantile mapping (EQM), this will compute the quantiles for each day of year and all realizations together, yielding a single set of adustment factors for all realizations.
+In a conventional empirical quantile mapping (EQM), this will compute the quantiles for each day of year and all realizations together, yielding a single set of adjustment factors for all realizations.

 .. warning::
     If grouping according to the day of the year is needed, the :py:mod:`xclim.core.calendar` submodule contains useful